COLLEGE ESSAY REVIEW SERVICES

 Sara Walsh

-Sara currently serves as an Essay Coach and Career Success Coach at HelloCollege.
+Sara currently serves as an Essay Coach at HelloCollege.
 She has worked as a high school English teacher for the past 15 years, beginning her career at The Dwight School in New York City.
 Sara later taught at EF Education New York, an international boarding school, where she taught students from more than 49 different nations.

 Sara is a graduate of The University of Notre Dame and holds an M.A. in English from the State University of New York at New Paltz.
 She has been published in The Washingtonian, The Journal of Adolescent and Adult Literacy, and Chronogram.
 As an essay coach at HelloCollege, she is honored to be a witness to the students’ stories.
 Sara currently lives in Oak Park with her husband, son and Frankie (their terrier).